 Tadder said Elsewhere wanted to source as many local items as possible to support and help Oshkosh grow.
 Having UWO students contribute to the shop by crafting ceramic pieces made the most sense.
-They heard from another shop owner market.
+They heard from another shop owner about the ceramics lab at UWO and reached out to Associate Arts Professor Craig Clifford.

-"The goal of an artist is to have about opening a retail space, she their work out in the world, and this gives the students that chance," Clifford said.
-"We have ceramic sales every semester, but it's different to a piece of pottery that the glaze melts have their art in a professional store. to form a glasslike coat.
-Hathorne Being in the store exposes their work to a larger audience and gives the students a different way to gauge the success of their work."
+their work out in the world, and this wanted it to reflect those properties. gives the students that chance," Clif-Managing Director Jessie Tadder ford said.
+"We have ceramic sales and Event and Marketing Director every semester, but it's different to of a piece of pottery that the glaze Kristin Kane both work under the have their art in a professional store. melts to form a glasslike coat.
+Ha- cookies.
+This opening was a part of and make it worth coming to get a market opened.
+Hoopmans at The Elsewhere Collec- Being in the store exposes their thorne did a summer research projwork to a larger audience and gives the students a different way to gauge the success of their work."